JFiTech/Incibe-Infected-Forensics-Challenge/README.md

 ### (This README will be updated later with more info)

 ## Usage:
-Make sure you Python 3 installed on your system.
+Make sure you have Python 3 installed on your system.

 1. Create a Python venv (virtual environment) named `decryptor`: